okfn/opendataeditor/docs/source/contributing/translations.md

 When adding a new language two extra changes are required:

-1. Add the new language to both `make update-translations` and `make compile-translations` commands of the `Makefile`. (after doing this you can run the `make update-translations` and it will create the `.ts` file for you.)
+1. Add the new language to both `python build.py update-translations` and `python build.py compile-translations` commands of the `build.py` file. (after doing this you can run the `python build.py update-translations` and it will create the `.ts` file for you.)
 2. Update the `language` QComboBox of the `main.py` file so the new language appears as an option to the user.

 Here is a reference Pull Request of what is expected when adding a new language: [https://github.com/okfn/opendataeditor/pull/750](https://github.com/okfn/opendataeditor/pull/750)